Nimble Advertizer technology details

 The ID is a unique identifier of an ad.
 Once new ID appears in handler response, it’s downloaded and put into Nimble cache for further insertion into streams.
 If you’d like to update the ad over time, you need to update your ad file and add it to your response with new ID.
 In this case the old file will be removed from cache and the new one will be uploaded.
 Removing ID from response means this ad will be played for all clients where it started to play already and then it will be removed from cache.

-The URI is any valid web location available via HTTP or HTTPS.
+The URI is either a local file (via "file://" scheme) or any valid web location available via HTTP or HTTPS (via "http://" or "https://" schemes respectively).

 The rules element describes the ads insertion logic.
 Each rule describes applicability of certain ads for certain set of streams or users.
 If several rules can be applied to the same stream, then all those rules will be applied one by one.
 The application order is defined by the time of ad appearance defined in each rule.
 If several ads apply for the same time, then they will be queued and played one after another.